vkhazin/elasticsearch-2d-courseware/content/chapter-07/SetupEx.md

     ```
     curl localhost:9200/_cat/indices
     ```
-14. You can also see them listed below the 'Index Pattern' field
+14. You can also see them listed below the `Index Pattern` field
-15. After typing index name pattern with a star proceed to the next step
+15. After typing the index name pattern with a star proceed to the next step
 16. Kibana \(by default\) requires a date-time field to filter data on
-17. By default Kibana displays data for the last 15 minutes and in a simulated environment it is often an empty result set
+17. By default, Kibana displays data for the last 15 minutes and in a simulated environment it is often an empty result set
 18. Look at the top-right corner to adjust the timeframe
 19. You should be able to see some data now, if not, common troubles are index pattern configuration and a timeframe selection
-20. There is a star icon or a maybe another way in the future version to set index pattern as a default
+20. There is a star icon or a maybe another way in the future version to set the index pattern as a default
 21. Head to the 'Discover' link on the left
 22. Adjust time-frame in the top-right corner to 'last 5 years'
-23. Use search box to locate some record
+23. Use the search box to locate some record using KQL syntax: `bytes > 0` or [legacy Lucene syntax](https://www.elastic.co/guide/en/kibana/current/lucene-query.html): `extension:gif`
 24. Select 'add' link next to few fields to present selected fields on the results pane
-25. Select any record and switch between text and json views
+25. Select any record and switch between Text and Json views
-26. Save search using link on top of the page
+26. Save search using the link on top of the page
 27. Get comfortable with running Lucene syntax queries using the search box - you are going to need it moving forward
-28. Notice the drill down capabilities using the chart on the top of the page using a mouse
+28. Notice the drill-down capabilities using the chart on the top of the page using a mouse
 29. We will look into other links a bit later...